justinwj/Visio-Diagram-Generator/docs/VDG_MILESTONE_EIGHT.md

 ```

 Risks & Mitigations
-- Dynamic calls may be frequent in some projects → record `code.dynamic` and call-site to support later resolution; keep edges out for `~unknown` to reduce noise.
+- Dynamic calls may be frequent in some projects â†’ record `code.dynamic` and call-site to support later resolution; keep edges out for `~unknown` to reduce noise.
-- Large projects may create dense call graphs → rely on existing M3/M5 diagnostics to tune spacing/pagination; provide module-level aggregations in a later mode.
+- Large projects may create dense call graphs â†’ rely on existing M3/M5 diagnostics to tune spacing/pagination; provide module-level aggregations in a later mode.
-- Module name collisions → defer to IR generator’s stable `id` policy; containers use module `id` and `name`.
+- Module name collisions â†’ defer to IR generatorâ€™s stable `id` policy; containers use module `id` and `name`.

 Next Steps
 - Surface additional modes: Module Call Map, Event Wiring, Procedure CFG (tracked separately) and experiment with semantic grouping within tiers.